-The following is a scenario where infant CPR and first aid is performed.
+The following is a scenario where infant CPR and first aid are performed.
 The rescue guidelines are derived from St Mark James.

-All the material posted in this page is for information purposes only.
-To learn the skills and knowledge to do CPR on a infant you need to take a CPR course (find a course here).
+All the material posted on this page is for information purposes only.
+To learn the skills and knowledge to do CPR on an infant you need to take a CPR course (find a course here).

 Rescue steps are as follows:

 - Check for dangers.
 The rescuer must assess the sign and possible mechanisms of injury and in this scenario, speak to the parents in the room to gather more information.

 - You must ask for permission.
 The rescuer must obtain permission from parents / legal guardians prior to beginning treatment on any infant or child.

 - Use or put on self-protection: To protect yourself and the victim from any disease complications put on all the necessary protective equipment such as a barrier device and gloves.

 - Check the level of consciousness of the infant – To check the levels of consciousness the rescuer should speak to the infant and tickle / shake the feet of the infant to determine responsiveness.